google/binexport/README.md

 #### Prerequisites

-The preferred build environment is Mac OS X 10.12 "Sierra" (64-bit Intel) using Xcode 8.1.
-Using macOS 10.13 "High Sierra" should also work.
+The preferred build environment is macOS 10.13 "High Sierra" (64-bit Intel) using Xcode 8.1.

 After installing the Developer Tools, make sure to install the command-line
 tools: